vptyp/vptyp/README.md

 🌱 I’m currently in progress of getting PhD in electronics (ITMO University), my dissertation is about:
       💊 Endoscopic systems for postoperative monitoring of patients

-🔭 I'm working in LG Electronics as Software Engineer on webOS development team on cloud gaming performance project.
+🔭 I'm working in LG Electronics as Software Engineer in webOS development team on cloud gaming performance project.

 👯 I’m looking to collaborate with anyone, who wants to start some interesting project (from 2d platform game to new engineering solution for some math distribution)